-Everything is easier when others are on our side, help our cause, contribute to our mission.
+Everything is easier when others are on our side, help our cause, or contribute to our mission.

 Whether you want to raise awareness about pollution, get your team to perform better, improve communication between your teams or you want a buyer to say yes and become the owner of your thing:

 You need others to buy in to the vision that you have.

 You need others to enroll in your vision, in order for you to advance your mission and purpose.

 And, sadly, most people completely sabotage their efforts to get buy-in from others.